-SoapUI is a great tool for functional testing, web services testing, security testing and load testing.
-In this tutorial, we are going to discuss the important features of SoapUI and SoapUI Pro.
+SoapUI is a great tool for functional testing, web service testing, security testing and load testing.

 This is the 2nd tutorial in our SoapUI web service testing tutorial series.

-For more advanced and enterprise users SmartBear also released the latest SoapUI NG Pro version which includes all the features of SoapUI and SoapUI Pro along with some really cool new features.
+For more advanced and enterprise users, SmartBear also released the latest SoapUI NG Pro version which includes all the features of SoapUI and SoapUI Pro along with some really cool new features.
 SoapUI NG pro is embedded in SmartBear “Ready!
 API Platform”.

-Important features of SoapUI and SoapUI Pro:
+7 Important Features of SoapUI and SoapUI Pro

-#1.
-User-Friendly GUI
+#1) User-Friendly GUI

-Even without prior familiarity, SoapUI is very comfortable for new users to work with.
-For example, if we wish to create a SoapUI project, just click on the File menu and then click New SOAP Project option and then provide valid WSDL file path.
+Then click on the New SOAP Project option and then provide a valid WSDL file path.
 That’s it.
-Similarly, if you take any assignment in SoapUI tool, we can do it as easily as Microsoft suites.
+Similarly, if you take any assignments in the SoapUI tool, we can do it as easily as Microsoft suite.

-#2.
-Easy for Functional Testing
+#2) Easy for Functional Testing

-#3.
-Vulnerability Testing
+#3) Vulnerability Testing

-SoapUI and SoapUI Pro tools provide options to protect the websites from hackers and viral software applications.
+SoapUI and SoapUI Pro tools provide options to protect websites from hackers and viral software applications.
 Vulnerability testing is a type of testing that helps us to identify the weak areas of web applications.

 With the SoapUI family tools, we can protect applications by executing Test Generator, SQL Injection and XML Bomb methods.
 Test Generator is a SoapUI Pro feature.
 It helps to create complete vulnerability test suites.